malisovm/myTasks_js/README.md

-This is a pure JavaScript version of myTasks frontend with an Express backend and Mongo database.
-A more functional React-based version is [here](https://github.com/malisovm/mytasks_react).
+myTasks is a Kanban-style task manager.
+This is a version created to learn JS, Express and MongoDB with no frontend frameworks.

+Deprecated in favor of the more functional [React-based version](https://github.com/malisovm/mytasks_react).